SpongePowered/SpongeDocs/source/plugin/commands/argumentparsing.rst

     Don't expect that a ``Parameter`` will only ever return a single value, a lot of them support multiple return values; some might support regular expressions or use command selector.
-    This is intensional as it makes commands easier to use.
-Example ``/tell @a BanditPlayer has cookies!``.
+    This is intentional as it makes commands easier to use, e.g ``/tell @a BanditPlayer has cookies!``.

 Custom Parameter
 ~~~~~~~~~~~~~~~~